Find a retirement home

 On this page Skip this page navigation

-The Retirement Homes Regulatory Authority (RHRA) regulates all retirement homes in Ontario.
-The RHRA enforce care and safety standards and support the rights of residents through:
+The Retirement Homes Regulatory Authority regulates all retirement homes in Ontario, enforces care and safety standards, and protects residents through:

 - conducting inspections

 - handling complaints

 There are no eligibility criteria for living in a retirement home.

 Residents select the retirement home they prefer, and the resident and retirement home enter into a tenancy agreement.